o3de/o3de.org/content/docs/user-guide/gems/reference/asset-memory-analyzer.md

 ## Instrumenting Code for Asset Memory Analysis {#instrumenting-code}

 **Initial Loading of an Asset**
-The **Asset Memory Analyzer** traps allocations \(heap and VRAM\) that occur during a slice of code execution or scope when an asset is active for recording.
-When a system begins loading a new asset, it should use the `AZ_ASSET_NAMED_SCOPE` macro to demarcate the C\+\+ scope in which that asset may be actively making allocations.
+The **Asset Memory Analyzer** traps allocations (heap and VRAM) that occur during a slice of code execution or scope when an asset is active for recording.
+When a system begins loading a new asset, it should use the `AZ_ASSET_NAMED_SCOPE` macro to demarcate the C++ scope where that asset might be making allocations.
 For example:

 ```
 #include <AzCore/Debug/AssetMemoryDriller.h>